-If gull numbers reach an average of 95 per day between April 1 and June 30 (10x the 5-year average), the following project toolbox measures would be utilized in combination with APHIS hazing activities.
+If gull numbers reach an average of 95 per day between April 1 and June 30 (10x the 5-year average), the following project toolbox measures would be utilized in combination with WS hazing activities.
 To achieve the best control, it is likely a combination of measures would need to be utilized:

 Remotely activated propane cannon(s).